 Other hobbies include snow skiing, biking, motorcycles/dirt bikes, photography, roller blading.

-Thanks for checking out my bio, hope to work you on the bands or see you at Dayton 2013
+Thanks for checking out my bio, hope to work you on the bands.

 The Ham Shack in MD today as it looked in 1976

 (ABOVE) Field Day at Warm Lake in Idaho

 Dirt Bike Riding in Idaho next to the Salmon River